dangminhduc/aws-solution-architecture-professional-note/README.md

   - Scheduled query can be used for reports, or for alarms that detect anomalies
   - Timestream offers a choice of two databases: Amazon Timestream for LiveAnalytics and Amazon Timestream for InfluxDB.
 - In Amazon DocumentDB, storage scales automatically up to 128 TiB in Instance-based Clusters, and 4 PiB in Amazon DocumentDB Elastic Clusters
+- Athena Federated Query uses AWS Lambda functions to access and query data from external databases, such as RDS, Redshift or other datasources.
+The Lambda function acts as a bridge between Athena and the external databases, allowing Athena to execute queries against data that resides outside of S3.

 ## Cognito
 - To enable guest access with Cognito, enable unauthenticated access in Cognito Identity Pool.
 Then guest users can request an identity ID via GetId API